TwistedMaze/CViewFactory/README.md

 # ViewFactory GTK Library

 A lightweight GTK4-based C library for managing and switching between multiple views using `GtkStack`.
-Designed as a simple learning tool for GTK4 and C, with a demo executable that shows how to use the library.
+Designed as a simple learning tool for students looking to build cross-platform applications in C with GTK4.

+This project was created to help learners understand memory management, GTK initialization and cleanup, and proper function sequencing.
+It adapts the Factory Pattern from object-oriented design to C to reduce repetition and encapsulate view creation and switching logic.

 This project builds both a reusable shared library (`libviewfactory.so`) and a demo program (`FactoryMethod`) that demonstrates view switching.